zhentaoshi/Boosted_HP_filter/README.md

 This is the repository for

-Peter Phillips and Zhentao Shi (2019): "[Boosting the Hodrick-Prescott Filter](https://arxiv.org/abs/1905.00175)"
+Peter Phillips and Zhentao Shi (2019): "[Boosting: Why You Can Use the HP Filter ](https://arxiv.org/abs/1905.00175)"

 in MATLAB and R.